anpez/TextImageView/README.md

 # TextImageView
-An ImageView subclass that draws a spannable text on top of the image
+An ImageView subclass that draws one or more spannable, rotable, scalable texts on top of the image.

 [ ![Download](https://api.bintray.com/packages/anpez/maven/textimageview/images/download.svg) ](https://bintray.com/anpez/maven/textimageview/_latestVersion)